 - Details of tools, wires, equipment etc. which was the cause of death

 - Timed photographs of the place where the deceased was found

 - Details of telemedicine assistance, if available and provided

 - Any other information asked by the company

 The company is responsible to inform the next-of-kin of the deceased person.
 Also, it is to note that in case the incident occurs when the ship is at port or anchor, the procedures according to the laws of that particular country needs to be followed.

-Kindly note that this is just a general overview of the practice that is followed in such situations, the full procedures/guidelines to be followed in case of death on board ships would vary according to the company policies and laws of country in which the death occurred.
+Kindly note that this is just a general overview of the practice that is followed in such situations, the full procedures/guidelines to be followed in case of death onboard ships would vary according to the company policies and laws of the country in which the death occurred.

 - Seafarers Win Commitment To Mandatory Internet Access In International Law

 - ABS-Approved Sterntube-Less Ship Concept To Save Shipowners Thousands While Keeping Oceans Clean